jeffrey-garcia/demo-spring-security/README.md

 ### <a name="Solution"></a> Solution
 - Rely on SOP to provide the default cross-origin access policy in browser
-- Enable CORS to enforce cross-origins read/write/form-post only for allowed domain
+- Harden CORS policy to relax cross-origins read/write/form-post only for allowed domain(s)
 - Enable CSRF token for root/sub-domains
-- Enable login session using spring-session and Redis to facilitate horizontal scaling (by default the CSRF token is stored inside the HTTP session, and the HTTP session is replicated over all the backend instances)
+- Enable login session cookies using spring-session and Redis to facilitate horizontal scaling (by default the CSRF token is stored inside the HTTP session, and the HTTP session is replicated over the cluster)
+- Prevent Session-Fixation-Attack using `migrateSession` strategy

 <br/>

-#### Exepcted Behavior
+#### Expected Behavior
 The following tables illustrate the comparison matrix for various combination of protection technique.

 ##### HTTP GET